-"Technically, our soft serve does not qualify to be called ice cream," the Dairy Queen site fesses up.
-The company also explains that its famous soft serve once fell into the FDA's category of "ice milk."
-But the FDA scrapped that category of product to allow companies to market their frozen dairy products with lower milkfat content using terms like "low-fat" and "reduced fat."
+"Technically, our soft-serve does not qualify to be called ice cream," the Dairy Queen site fesses up.
+The company also explains that its famous soft-serve once fell into the FDA's category of "ice milk."
+But the FDA scrapped that category of products to allow companies to market their frozen dairy products with lower milkfat content using terms like "low-fat" and "reduced fat."

 Does that mean DQ treats are healthy?

 Nope!
 Even though they have a lower butterfat content, that doesn't mean Dairy Queen products are fat-free or sugar-free.
 Dairy Queen doesn't currently have any sugar-free or fat-free options on its menu, although there are a few no-sugar-added options.
-Here's a look at the nutrition information for a small Oreo Cookie Blizzard Treat.
+Here's a look at the nutrition information for DQ treats.

 Has the DQ recipe changed over time?

 While the FDA definitions have changed, the Dairy Queen products have remained the same, and that's something Dairy Queen is proud of, too.